Mr-Sithel/XIVision/README.md

 #XIVision
 ========
 ##Version
-No real version number, just up to date as of 8-24-14
+No real version number, just up to date as of 9-25-24

 ####Description
 Labeled in game DAT maps for Final Fantasy XI Online

+####Private Servers
+This seems to work fine with private servers to.
+Either backup your map DATs or use the Pivot plugin.
+Example: FFXI Horizon
+Directory Location for Ashita Pivot: ...\HorizonXI-Launcher\HorizonXI\Game\polplugins\DATs\ [FFXI Vision Maps Location]

 ####Install
 This is compressed with 7zip.
 Uncompress using that and copy the ROM folders to your FFXI directory choosing yes when prompted to overwrite any files.